 Will cast Banish on an enemy pet.
 Mouseover it and hit the key.

 /cast [target=mouseover, exists] Banish; Banish

 This will cast Havoc on your mouseover target or, if there isn’t one, on your main target.
 You can also make one for your focus target by using ‘@focus’ or ‘target=focus’.

 How to Get your Warlock to the Level Cap, ASAP

-Paladin leveling is easy, regardless of spec.
-Holy can level in PvP or Dungeons, Prot in dungeons or questing (though a bit slowly,) and Ret crushes all opposition anywhere.
-And then you have those other alts you want to level though those 90 levels.
+Warlock leveling is pretty easy, regardless of spec, the only question is how to do it all quickly.
+And then you have those other alts you want to level though those 100 levels.